pts/movemetafs/README.txt

 -- Stores tags in twice: once in a fulltext indexed column in a MyISAM table, and once in an InnoDB relational table.
 Uses the fast MyISAM table for searches, and the InnoDB table for data recovery.
+-- Treats file names as opaque 8-bit strings, thus it works with any filesystem character set, even when character sets are mixed in the middle of the filename.
+-- Uses UTF-8 for tag names and descriptions.

 Current limitations: